 Curriculum Designed for Cyber Security Engineers

-The 30-unit program will consist of ten courses, including an integrative capstone course.
+The 30-unit program will consist of ten courses.
 Courses will be offered year-round with three semesters every year; Spring, Summer, and Fall.
 Each semester will last 14 weeks.
 Students will take two courses per semester.
 Courses will run for seven weeks each with a one or two week break in between semesters.
 This intensive format will allow students to focus on one course at a time and to still complete the degree program in 20 months.

 Courses typically meet twice a week, after hours, for three-hour sessions.
 Additional homework, research, and study time will be required.
 Students will be advised to spend 15-18 hours per week in each course in order to be successful.